 By Monica Bolbjerg, MD, co-founder and CEO of Qure4u

 When I helped create our first self-scheduling technology in 2001, 30% of the Danish population used it.
-I’ve seen what works and what doesn’t with self-scheduling, and I’ve helped hundreds of organizations become successful by following a simple set of guidelines.
+I’ve seen what works and what doesn’t with patient self-scheduling, and I’ve helped hundreds of organizations become successful by following a simple set of guidelines.

 Now I’m sharing them with you.

-But first, some background.
+But first, some background …

 Initially, many organizations take the same missteps or get stuck on technology challenges because they try to replicate everything they do on the phone.
-Countless times I’ve heard people saying they can’t use self-scheduling because they have one booking rule that they can’t find a solution for, or that they turned it off because they had duplicate patient charts happening.
+Countless times I’ve heard people say they can’t use self-scheduling because they have one booking rule that they can’t find a solution for, or that they turned it off because they had duplicate patient charts happening.

 If you’re hoping to replicate your manual workflows and get the same outcome, you won’t be successful.
 But if you’re defining a goal and set your self-scheduling rules around that — then you’ll get the results you’re looking for.
 You might end up with some manual work, for instance cleaning up a couple of duplicate charts, but at the same time you’ll have saved hundreds of hours of staff time and attract a bunch of new patients.